brenns10/cky/README.md

 - I've created a function that will take a file and a regular expression, and it will find all matches.

+## Future

+I plan on the following:

+- Cleaning up the code in fsm.c and regex.c.
+It's a bit messy right now.
+The code 'just works'.

+- Unit testing.
+I have a unit testing framework, but coming up with tests was left behind in favor of practical demonstrations of functionality.
+Now, I'm assured of the functionality, and I desperately need tests.

+- Adding convenience functions that work for UTF-8 and UCS-4.
+Most of my parsing is done in UCS-4 for it's nifty indexing features.
+So, when functions call to have text searched, they first need to convert to UCS-4.
+I can handle that for them!

+- Multiple compile targets.
+I plan on using these so I can make a grep-like tool for searching files, other binaries for other ideas, and a test binary.

+- Further in the future, I plan on actually implementing a parser.
+It will use my regex engine as the lexical scanner.